bahaidev/textbrowser/README.md

 1. Add and make use of updated `json-refs` to make single `resolveRemoteRef` call (or whatever the new API may become) and try new relative refs feature.
 See <https://github.com/whitlockjc/json-refs/pull/23>
-1. Separate formatting within Jamilih code to CSS; separate business and design logic for own sake and also for unit testing and performance by being able to use a natively stringifying version of Jamilih (once complete)
+1. Separate formatting within Jamilih code to CSS; unit test and performance by being able to use a natively stringifying version of Jamilih (once complete)
 1. URL (sorted) params keyed to indexHTML of page for caching
-1. Build library (for browser or Node) to utilize site.json file to add site-wide navigation bar headers, breadcrumbs, link rel=next/prev/contents/etc., sitemap, and page title (supplied argument of the current page)?
+1. Build library (for browser or Node) to utilize `site.json` file to add site-wide navigation bar headers, breadcrumbs, link rel=next/prev/contents/etc., sitemap, and page title (supplied argument of the current page)?
 Also about text and removecookies.